What happens after you have been admitted?

 More information about the CEU health insurance plans can be found here.

-It is mandatory for the first-year undergraduate students to be housed through CEU.
-You will be accommodated by our partner provider, ZOOM Entertainment.
+CEU provides housing to its students through its partner ZOOM Entertainment.
+It is strongly recommended for the first-year undergraduate students to be housed through CEU.

 Please find out more about housing here.

 In order to enroll at CEU, accepted students must submit the following documents to the Admissions Office by July 31, 2023: